Claude Cowork for construction firms: secure bid, contract, and project document work

 The control that matters is scope: which files the agent opens, which plan governs the data, and who reviews the output before it goes to an owner or a sub.
 Bid confidentiality depends on keeping the numbers controlled, so the setup around the tool is what keeps it safe.

-Here’s how those jobs map to the work, with the guardrail that protects the firm.
+Here’s how those 5 jobs map to the work, with the guardrail that protects the firm.
 Fusion Computing walks contractors through this before any pilot, the same way we scope any AI services engagement.

 Book a 30-minute call to scope Claude Cowork for your firm safely →

-Task What Cowork does The guardrail
+Task What to test The guardrail that keeps it safe.

-Safety and COR document prep Organizes safety and certification documents Internal documents, reviewed before filing
+Safety and COR document prep Organizes safety and certification documents Internal documents, reviewed before filing.

-Progress billing and lien drafts Assembles progress-billing and lien-notice drafts A draft for review, checked before serving
+Progress billing and lien drafts Assembles progress-billing and lien-notice drafts A draft for review, checked before serving.

 The bid-confidentiality and contract-data guardrails